 Fostering a culture of volunteerism in Break O’Day

-When we developed our volunteering strategy we identified a range of resources that volunteer organisations could use to ensure their volunteers feel connected and safe in their roles.
-Here are some of the things they said.
+When we worked with our volunteering community to develop a Volunteering Strategy for Break O’Day we identified some things that volunteer organisations could use to ensure their volunteers feel connected and safe in their roles.
+Here are some of the things volunteers told us:

 - They felt reassured when the organisation had clear policies and procedures in place.